uthcode/learntosolveit/source/resume.rst

  * Teaching "How to Solve it using Python" Programming methodologies  using Python at `PyCon 2010 Conference`_, Atlanta, USA.

+ * Teaching Robotics to High School Students using LEGO Mindstorms NXT and also programming using Alice Programming Language.

 Community Activities
 --------------------